Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

 \subsection{Radiative seesaw with inelastic DM}

 Radiative seesaw has been one of the earliest proposals for low scale seesaw, see \cite{Cai:2017jrq} for a recent review.
 Due to additional loop suppressions and free parameters, natural realisation of low scale seesaw becomes possible in such frameworks.
 While there are many possible radiative seesaw, here we outline just one possibility that suits our desired phenomenology.
-In \cite{1807895}, a radiative seesaw model was introduced with the addition of additional fermion doublet, singlet and a scalar singlet.
+In \cite{1807895}, a radiative seesaw model was introduced with the addition of a fermion doublet, a fermion singlet and a scalar singlet.
 Here we consider an alternate possibility with additional fermion singlet, scalar doublet and scalar singlet.
-Note that there are simpler realisation of one loop seesaw with dark matter, for example, the scotogenic model \cite{Ma:2006km}.
-However, the requirement of sub-GeV inelastic scalar DM forces us to consider a complex scalar singlet also into account and a scalar doublet with GeV scale components will be ruled out by precision data from Large Electron Positron (LEP) collider experiment \cite{Lundstrom:2008ai}.
+Note that there are simpler realisation of one loop seesaw with dark matter, see for example~\cite{Ma:2006km}.
+However, the requirement of a sub-GeV inelastic scalar DM forces us to consider a complex scalar singlet into account because a scalar doublet with GeV scale components will be ruled out by precision data from Large Electron Positron (LEP) collider experiment \cite{Lundstrom:2008ai}.

 The new particle content of the model is shown in table \ref{table3}.
 The relevant part of the Lagrangian consistent with $U(1)_X$ gauge symmetry is given by

 The relevant part of the scalar potential is